Control of gene expression: Characterization of the first regulatory RNA gene, micF and its transcript

-For the past 25 years our research has concentrated on elucidation of the activation and suppression of the non-coding micF RNA gene, characterization of the RNA transcript and determination of its functional role.
-This RNA was discovered by Masayori Inouye and Takeshi Mizuno in the early 1980s.
-Our lab, partly with the Inouye lab, characterized micF, its transcript and biological function. micF has the distinction of being the first non-coding regulatory RNA gene to have been discovered and characterized.
+During past decades, our research concentrated on elucidation of transcriptional activation and suppression of the non-coding micF RNA gene, characterization of its RNA transcript and determination of functional role of the RNA.
+The micF gene was first proposed to regulate gene expression by Masayori Inouye and Takeshi Mizuno in the early 1980s.
+Our lab subsequently characterized the micF gene, found its transcript, determined the structure of the MicF RNA/target ompF mRNA duplex and showed that the RNA functions in response to cellular environmental and internal stress conditions.
+MicF RNA has the distinction of being the first non-coding regulatory RNA to have been discovered and characterized.
 Recently, other labs, led by Gerhart Wagner in Sweden and Jorg Vogel in Germany have shown a greatly expanded role in cell physiology whereby multiple target genes are regulated by micF, including a global regulator that controls ~10% of all protein genes (Mol.
 Microbiol (2012) 84:414 and 428).
-In addition to several hundred small regulatory RNAs found in prokaryotes, the number in eukaryotes is striking, with humans having more than 1000 small regulatory RNAs.
-The major difference between prokaryotic (termed sRNAs) and eukaryotic small non-coding RNAs (termed miRNAs) is that prokaryotic sRNAs are largely primary transcripts and the eukaryotic miRNAs are processed into small ~22 nt polynucleotides.
-Both act via base-pairing to a target RNA, usually by imperfect pairing.
+The initial findings on MicF RNA opened the door to revealing a major principle of biology, the regulation of gene expression by RNA.

 Non-coding regions of the human genome- analysis of structure and function